ARU-Bioinf-IBDS/prac-C/README.md

-# Exercise B: lists and strings.
+# Practical C: lists and strings.

 Before starting this exercise you should work through